mjul/diesel/README.md

 ### Example

-    (defcommand ImportEmployee (int EmployeeNumber, string FirstName, string LastName))
+    (defcommand ImportEmployee (int EmployeeNumber, string FirstName, string LastName, int?
+SourceId))

-This generates a class with properties `EmployeeNumber`, `FirstName` and `LastName`.
+This generates a class with properties `EmployeeNumber`, `FirstName` and `LastName` and `SourceId`.
+Nullable types are supported in properties with C# short syntax, i.e. "int?" denotes a nullable Int32.

 # Defining Application Services